-- ♦ Net Investment in Capital Assets Capital assets, minus accumulated depreciation and outstanding principal balances of debt attributable to the acquisition, construction or improvement of those assets.
-Any significant unspent related debt proceeds related to capital assets are not included in this calculation. - Restricted Constraints imposed on net position by external creditors, grantors, contributors, laws or regulations of other governments, or law through constitutional provision or enabling legislation. - ◆ Unrestricted is the net amount of assets and liabilities that are not included in the determination of net investment in capital assets or the restricted portion of net position.
-Assignments and Commitments of unrestricted net position should not be reported on the face of the Statement of Net Position.
+- ♦ Net Investment in Capital Assets Capital assets, net of accumulated depreciation and outstanding principal balances of debt attributable to the acquisition, construction or improvement of those assets plus or minus any deferred outflows of resources and deferred inflows of resources that are attributable to those assets or related debt.
+Any significant unspent related debt proceeds related to capital assets are not included in this calculation. - ♦ Restricted Constraints imposed on net position by external creditors, grantors, contributors, laws or regulations of other governments, or law through constitutional provision or enabling legislation. - ♦ Unrestricted is the net amount of assets, deferred outflows of resources, liabilities, and deferred inflows of resources that are not included in the determination of net investment in capital assets or the restricted portion of net position.
+Assignments and commitments of unrestricted net position should not be reported on the face of the Statement of Net Position.